 - (1) The Medical Examiner shall notify the Native American Heritage Commission (NAHC).
-By law, ONLY the Medical Examiner can make this call. - (2) The NAHC will contact the PI within 24 hours or sooner after the Medical Examiner has completed coordination. - (3) NAHC will identify the person or persons determined to be the Most Likely Descendent (MLD) and provide contact information. - (4) The PI will coordinate with the MLD for additional coordination. - (5) Disposition of Native American human remains will be determined between the MLD and the PI, IF: - (a) The NAHC is unable to identify the MLD, OR the MLD failed to make a recommendation within 24 hours after being notified by the Commission; OR; - (b) The landowner or authorized representative rejects the recommendation of the MLD and mediation in accordance with PRC 5097.94 (k) by the NAHC fails to provide measures acceptable to the landowner, the landowner or their authorized representative shall re-inter the human remains and all associated grave goods with appropriate dignity, on the property in a location not subject to subsurface disturbance.
+By law, ONLY the Medical Examiner can make this call. - (2) The NAHC will contact the PI within 24 hours or sooner after the Medical Examiner has completed coordination. - (3) NAHC will identify the person or persons determined to be the Most Likely Descendent (MLD) and provide contact information. - (4) The PI will coordinate with the MLD for additional coordination. - (5) Disposition of Native American human remains will be determined between the MLD and the PI.
+However, if: - (a) The NAHC is unable to identify the MLD, OR the MLD failed to make a recommendation within 24 hours after being notified by the Commission; OR; - (b) The landowner or authorized representative rejects the recommendation of the MLD and mediation in accordance with PRC 5097.94 (k) by the NAHC fails to provide measures acceptable to the landowner, e.
+If Human Remains are NOT Native American

+The landowner or their authorized representative shall re-inter the human remains and all associated grave goods with appropriate dignity, on the property in a location not subject to subsurface disturbance.
 Information on this process will be provided to the NAHC.